zeldaret/mm/docs/tutorial/beginning_decomp.md

 Typically for all but the simplest functions, there is a lot that needs fixing before we are anywhere near seeing how close we are to the original code.
 You will notice that mips2c creates a lot of temporary variables.
 Usually most of these will turn out to not be real, and we need to remove the right ones to get the code to match.

-First, change the first argument back to `Actor* thisx` so that the function matches its prototype above.
 To allow the function to find the variables, we need another correction.
-Half of this has already been done at the top of the function, where we have
+Half of this has already been done at the top of the file, where we have

 ```C
 #define THIS ((EnRecepgirl*)thisx)
 ```

-To do the other half, write the following at the beginning of the function, before any declarations:
+To do the other half, replace the recast at the beginning of the function, before any declarations:

 ```C
 EnRecepgirl* this = THIS;